dadhi/CsToMd/README.md

   * Switch to your project: `cd path\to\MyProject`
   * Add the tool manifest file: `dotnet new tool-manifest`
-  * Install the tool: `dotnet tool install dotnet-cstomd --version 1.2.1` (the manifest file will be updated and later used for restore)
+  * Install the tool: `dotnet tool install dotnet-cstomd --version 1.2.1 --roll-forward` (the manifest file will be updated and later used for restore)
   * Add the section to your project:

     ```xml